Duncan U. Fletcher High School: Student clubs

 Fletcher High's Interact club was founded in coordination with the local Rotary International chapter, and is one of 35,000 member clubs worldwide.
 The Interact Club is the largest club at the school, with 135 members as of December 2019.
 The school also hosts a local Key Club, which provides leadership development through local service.

 The school also hosts the Marine Coastal Club, which has been running beach cleanups in Neptune Beach and Jacksonville Beach since 2010.
 In 2018, the club collaborated with the Public Trust Environmental Legal Institute of Florida to found Duval Dunes, a project to conserve the local dunes and the population of sea oats which help protect them.

 The school's mock trial team, founded by teacher Edward Lange in 1991, has represented the school in the National High School Mock Trial Championship (NHSMTC) after winning the state-level competition three times.
 In 1997, Fletcher High won the state championships, qualifying them to travel for Nashville, Tennessee for the national competition.
 In 2012, they also participated in Empire Mock Trial World Championships in New York City, where they placed tenth.
 Later in 2014 and 2016, the team went to nationals again, where they placed 11th and 27th, respectively.

+The school also hosts many other clubs including Chess, Model United Nations, Jewish Student Union, Speech and Debate, Brain Brawl, Speak Up, Dungeons & Dragons, WPC Photography Club, etc.